 “A major trucking spill of MHF onto hot highway pavement could vaporize thousands of pounds of hydrofluoric acid — more than twice the largest release of the 1986 Goldfish test.”

 Boil-off is one of several paths that highly toxic Hydrogen Fluoride (HF) can go airborne into the community.
-In the past, the primary focus has been on the release of superheated HF and Modified Hydrofluoric Acid (MHF) from oil refineries’ settler tanks, because flash atomization causes 100% to form a ground-hugging, highly toxic cloud (see: Flash Atomization of HF and MHF).
+In the past, the primary focus has been on the release of superheated HF and Modified Hydrofluoric Acid (MHF) from oil refineries’ settler tanks, because flash atomization causes 100% to form a visible, ground-hugging, highly toxic cloud (see: Flash Atomization of HF and MHF).

 Mobil’s original intent to suppress flash atomization was to add sufficient additive that the MHF was subcooled, that is, the boiling point is above the operating temperature.
 (As we now know, an additive level sufficient for subcooling is incompatible with the alkylation process.)
 However, even subcooled MHF spraying under high pressure from a rupture of a tank will break up into small droplets.
 While not nearly as fine as droplets from flash atomization, they nevertheless evaporate.
 Evaluation of how much was the objective of the large-scale MHF release tests conducted by Quest Consultants in 1993 (see: Superheated MHF Excluded from the Only Large-Scale Test Series).